topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 </br></br>

 ### 4.4.1 FWDN Mode Method
-There are two methods to enter FWDN mode.
+There are two methods to enter FWDN mode as follows.

 #### 4.4.1.1 Method 1
 While pressing the FWDN switch (SW101), connect the 12V power supply to turn on the VCP-G board.
 The FWDN red indicator turns on when power is applied while the FWDN switch is pressed.
-After releasing FWDN switch (SW101), the MCU enters FWDN mode.
+After releasing the FWDN switch (SW101), the MCU enters FWDN mode.
 Figure 4.4 shows how to enter FWDN mode by using method 1.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.4%20Entering%20FWDN%20Mode%20by%20Using%20Method%201.png"></p>
-<p align="center"><strong>Figure 4.4 Entering FWDN Mode by Using Method 1</strong><p>
+<p align="center"><strong>Figure 4.4 Enter FWDN Mode by using Method 1</strong><p>

 #### 4.4.1.2 Method 2
-While connecting the 12V power supply, press the FWDN switch (SW101) and then press the RESET switch (SW100).
+While the VCP-G board is connected to the 12V power supply, press the FWDN switch (SW101) and then press the RESET tact switch (SW100).
 The FWDN red indicator turns on when the power is applied while the FWDN switch is pressed.
-The 3.3V green indicator turns off while the RESET switch is pressed.
+The 3.3V green indicator turns off while the RESET tact switch is pressed.
 After releasing the FWDN switch (SW101), the MCU enters FWDN mode.
 Figure 4.5 shows the FWDN mode by using method 2.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.5%20Entering%20FWDN%20Mode%20by%20Using%20Method%202.png"></p>
-<p align="center"><strong>Figure 4.5 Entering FWDN Mode by Using Method 2</strong><p>
+<p align="center"><strong>Figure 4.5 Enter FWDN Mode by using Method 2</strong><p>

 </br></br></br>

-## 4.5 RESET Switch (SW100)
+## 4.5 RESET Tact Switch (SW100)
 ---
-The VCP-G has one RESET switch for power of RESET using PORN pin.
+The VCP-G has one RESET switch for power of RESET using GRESETn pin.
 Figure 4.6 shows the RESET tact switch (SW100).
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.6%20RESET%20Tact%20Switch%20(SW100).png"></p>
 <p align="center"><strong>Figure 4.6 RESET Tact Switch (SW100)</strong><p>
 </br></br>

-### 4.5.1 4.5.1	RESET Tact Switch (SW100) Function
+### 4.5.1 RESET Tact Switch (SW100) Function
-SW100 is a tact switch to reset the power block and system block in TCC7045.
+SW100 is a tact switch to reset the power block and system block in VCP-G.
 The function of this button is as follows:
-  - Pressing the tack switch (SW100) while the power is on forces the power block to reset and the system of the TCC7045.
+  - Pressing the RESET tack switch (SW100) while the power is on forces the power block and the system of the VCP-G to reset.

 **Important:** Be careful when pressing the tack switch as the power suddenly turns off and data may be corrupted.